The Golden Spice: Unlocking the Health Benefits of Turmeric

 • Whom Turmeric Should not Use

-When combined with prescribed anticoagulants, high doses of turmeric may have a blood thinning effect, which may raise the risk of potentially fatal haemorrhage.
+When combined with prescribed anticoagulants, high doses of turmeric may have a blood thinning effect, which may raise the risk of potentially fatal hemorrhage.
 Turmeric supplements shouldn’t be taken by anyone with liver or bile duct issues because they can cause increased bile production.

 5. Turmeric PossibleNegative Consequences

 In food, turmeric is regarded as safe.
-On the other hand, ingesting significant doses of turmeric and curcumin over an extended period of time may result in stomach discomfort and, in severe cases, ulcers.
+On the other hand, ingesting significant doses of turmeric and curcumin over an extended period may result in stomach discomfort and, in severe cases, ulcers.
 Before consuming turmeric, patients with gallstones or bile duct obstruction should consult their doctor.

 • Enhanced Bleeding Risk